DaltonCarter/Crystal-Technology-Mod/README.txt

 Peripheral features with modified elements of Mobile Suit Gundam are present in the form of:

-1. Gundanium Metal and equipment.
+1. Gundanium Metal and equipment. -Gundanium in the anime was an alloy, here it is a simple mineable metal.
 2. Weapons inspired by the Shows I.E Gundam Wings Buster Rifle, Beam Sabers*

 * All features marked are currently in development and may or may not be present in the code.

 With all of that in mind, this mod goes above and beyond those features by including features that are original:

-Core Technology: Originally thought up by my elder brother Che K Carter Core Technology Later became Crystal Core Technology once I learned enough about it to make my own additions.
+Core Technology: Originally thought up by my elder brother Che K Carter, Core Technology Later became Crystal Core Technology once I learned enough about it to make my own additions.
 It is HEAVILY inspired by Reflex Technology.

 This technology has at its center several different colored "Core Crystals" that each do something different.
 Most